spotinst/help/src/docs/spot-pc/getting-started/onboarding-workflow/README.md

 <a href="https://docs.spot.io/spot-pc/_media/onboarding-workflow-08.png" target="_blank"><img src="/spot-pc/_media/onboarding-workflow-08.png" alt="Click to Enlarge" width="500"> </a>

 ## Confirm Azure AD Sync
-For Spot PC to operate the existing AD DC must be synced with Azure AD via Azure Active Directory Sync.
+For Spot PC to operate the existing AD DC must be synced with Azure AD via Azure Active Directory Connect.
 This step simply confirms that this sync is in place and has had sync activity in the past 24 hours.
+More information on AD Connect can be found [here.](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/whatis-azure-ad-connect)

 <a href="https://docs.spot.io/spot-pc/_media/onboarding-workflow-09.png" target="_blank"><img src="/spot-pc/_media/onboarding-workflow-09.png" alt="Click to Enlarge" width="500"> </a>

 ## Review and Build
-All of your selections are shows for your review before clicking to finalize the deployment.
+All of your selections are shown for your review before clicking to finalize the deployment.

 <a href="https://docs.spot.io/spot-pc/_media/onboarding-workflow-10.png" target="_blank"><img src="/spot-pc/_media/onboarding-workflow-10.png" alt="Click to Enlarge" width="500"> </a>